 Harrisburg is a somewhat small town located in the state of North Carolina.
 With a population of 14,539 people and three constituent neighborhoods, Harrisburg is the 74th largest community in North Carolina.
-Harrisburg has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Harrisburg was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Harrisburg economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Harrisburg, where the median household income is $82,628.00.

 Harrisburg real estate is some of the most expensive in North Carolina, although Harrisburg house values don't compare to the most expensive real estate in the U.S.